ceefluz/radar/README.md

 | specialty | Ordering specialty |
 | test_date  | Test date (YYYY-MM-DD) |
 | antimicrobial susceptibility testing | Several columns of tested antimicrobial agents (e.g. amox, cipr etc.) with resistance results (R / I / S) |
+| mo | Microbial ID (if test is positive) following the nomenclature of the Integrated Taxonomic Information System

 These data will be loaded, merged, and transformed for analysis upon start of RadaR